sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

      when building Sage with ``MAKE='make -jNUM'`` with NUM greater than one.

+- :envvar:`SAGE_NUM_THREADS` - if this is set to a number, then when building the documentation, parallel doctesting, or running ``sage -b``, use this many threads.
+If this is not set, then determine the number of threads using the value of the :envvar:`MAKE` (see above) or :envvar:`MAKEFLAGS` environment variables.
+If none of these specifies a number of jobs, use 1 thread (except for parallel
+  testing: there we use a default of the number of CPU cores, with a maximum of 8 and a minimum of 2).

 - :envvar:`SAGE_PARALLEL_SPKG_BUILD` - if this is set to "no", then build spkgs serially rather than in parallel.
 If this is "no", then each spkg may still take advantage of the setting of :envvar:`MAKE`